 Please do not arrive expecting that the teacher will be able to speak or meet with you immediately.
 In the mornings, teachers are busy preparing for the day and often have scheduled meetings directly after school.
 Your child's homeroom teacher is the person who knows them best while at school.
 They must be the first point of contact for any communication.
-If further support is required, please contact the Assistant Principal (Donnybrook).
+If further support is required for curriculum matters please contact Ms Deb Molloy molloyd@humegrammar.vic.edu.au and student wellbeing matters Ms Keshia Mitchell (Prep-Year 2) mitchellk@humegrammar.vic.edu.au or Joanne Ellis (Years 3-6) ellisj@humegrammar.vic.edu.au.
+The Assistant Principal - Primary Ms Rebecca Fry can be contacted via fryr@humegrammar.vic.edu.au.